“Will I go to jail for OWI 2nd offense charges?”

 A person convicted of OWI 2nd must go to jail for a minimum of 5 days.
 Many judges in Michigan do not hesitate to hand out sentences that far exceed the mandatory minimum.
 Alternative sentences like tether, work release, home confinement, and in-patient treatment do not count as time in the local county jail.

-“Is there any way to avoid jail for OWI 2nd offense charges?”
+“Is there any way to avoid jail for a second offense?”

 The answer is complicated, but in many cases, a person charged with OWI 2nd can avoid jail through a plea bargain to a lesser offense, an acquittal at trial, or an outright dismissal.
 Prosecutors in different jurisdictions have varying policies on plea bargains for alcohol and drug-related driving offenses.
 Oakland County, Macomb County, and Wayne County tend to have stringent policies prohibiting plea bargains to lesser offenses.

-“How do I find an experienced lawyer to defend OWI 2nd offense charges?”
+“How do I find an experienced lawyer to defend second offense drunk driving charges?”